apache/arrow/docs/source/format/CDeviceDataInterface.rst

 All handler functions should only be called in a serialized manner, but are not guaranteed to be called from the same thread every time.
-A producer should wait for handler callbacks to return before calling the next handler callback.
+A producer should wait for handler callbacks to return before calling the next handler callback, and before calling the `release` callback.
 As a result, a consumer can manage back-pressure simply by sleeping or otherwise waiting to return from the ``on_next`` handler if necessary.

 The ``ArrowAsyncDeviceStreamHandler`` object should be able to handle callbacks as soon as